 - LeanPub platform allows a DRM free distribution of PDF.
 Although I knowingly got in with that knowledge, I was quite taken aback by the distribution of a preview version of my book to tens of people.
 I was beginning to wonder the revenue aspect of releasing a PDF to the wild.
 Yes, books on other platforms are also pirated but that takes longer than a simple email of a document.

 - The default theme in the free version is satisfactory.
-Paid version with $8 / month is not an option for a few reasons.
+A paid-version with $8 / month is not an option for a few reasons.